Welcome to the NC State/Craven Community College engineering program!

 - Obtain all courses needed to transfer to one of the 4-year engineering schools in North Carolina

 - Take sophomore-level Mechanical Engineering courses from NC State while still a Craven CC student

 - Work directly with some of the over 900 Department of Defense Engineers at Cherry Point

 - Obtain a 4-year Bachelor of Science in Engineering degree with a concentration in Mechanical Engineering Systems from NC State without ever leaving Craven.

-Students in the NC State/ CCC engineering program enroll in the CCC Associate in Science program to complete courses required to transfer to a 4-year engineering program.
-Once completed, students can apply for transfer admissions to ECU, NC State-Raleigh, UNC-Charlotte, NC A&T, or NC State in Havelock.
+Students in the NC State/Craven CC engineering program begin by enrolling at Craven Community College to complete courses required to transfer to a 4-year engineering program.
+Once completed, students can apply for transfer admission to NC State in Havelock, NC State-Raleigh, ECU, UNC-Charlotte, or NC A&T.

 Craven Community College